rticommunity/rticonnextdds-usecases-umaa/cpp/service-template-wrappers/README.md

 It allows for an architecture where a UMAA component can be "composed" of multiple
 UMAA Services as needed.

+> **Note:** This example only instantiates DDS entities (readers, writers, participants) and does not implement UMAA application layer requirements such as Flow Control, Large Collections, or Generalizations/Specializations.
+It is intended as an alternative framework approach to the official UMAA C++ SDKs released by AUVSI.

 Once a UMAA service has been created, each DDS reader/writer entity is exposed and can be used as desired.

 This example also includes usage of Connext's AsyncWaitset which provides a convenient mechanism to